Unconventional orbital currents and torques due to ferro-rotational orbital textures: Introduction

-In this work, we demonstrate the electrical generation of unconventional orbital currents in FR systems with inversion ($\mathcal{P}$) and $\mathcal{T}$ symmetries.
-Symmetry arguments reveal that these ($\mathcal{T}$-even) rotation-induced orbital currents---analogous to ($\mathcal{T}$-odd) magnetization-induced spin currents in FM systems---manifest as (i) longitudinal orbital currents polarized along the FR axis and (ii) unconventional orbital Hall currents with polarization collinear with either the charge or orbital current [e.g., see Figs.~\ref{fig1}(b) and \ref{fig1}(c)].
-Using tight-binding models, we show that these effects are driven by an electric hexadecapole (16-pole) moment arising from the FR order, through an intrinsic and nonrelativistic mechanism.
-To corroborate these findings, we present first-principles calculations for the FR material TiAu$_4$.
+In this work, we demonstrate the electrical generation of unconventional orbital currents in FR systems that preserve both $\mathcal{P}$ and $\mathcal{T}$ symmetries.
+Symmetry arguments reveal that these $\mathcal{T}$-even rotation-induced orbital currents---analogous to $\mathcal{T}$-odd magnetization-induced spin currents in FM systems---manifest as (i) longitudinal orbital currents polarized along the FR axis and (ii) unconventional orbital Hall currents with polarization collinear with either the charge or orbital current [e.g., see (Fig.~\ref{fig1}c).
+Tight-binding calculations show that these effects are driven by an electric hexadecapole (16-pole) moment arising from the FR order, through an intrinsic and nonrelativistic mechanism.
+To corroborate these findings, we perform first-principles calculations for the FR material TiAu$_4$.
+Finally, we explore the experimental implications of rotation-induced orbital currents by studying a FR/FM bilayer within a tight-binding framework, demonstrating current-induced orbital accumulation in the FR layer as well as orbital torque in the FM layer.
+We further suggest that this unconventional orbital torque can enable deterministic, field-free switching of the FM order, pointing to a promising route for orbitronics research based on novel ferroic orders and higher-order electric multipoles.